gbrogni/simple-erp/README.md

 Running the project

-You need to install each project dependencies, so you need to open 2 terminal, one in each folder and run the command npm i in each folder:
+You need to install each project dependencies, so you need to open 2 terminals, one in each folder and run the command npm i in each folder:

-cd backend
-cd frontend

 The database are centralized on the docker-compose on the backend folder, so you have to spin it as the first step.